MumboDiscord/spooncraft-docs/rules.markdown

 ### 2. No Stealing

 Do not take from any chest on the server without explicit permission from the owner of the items.
-If you pick up a players items from the ground return them immediately to the owner unless explicitly told otherwise.
+If you pick up a player's items from the ground return them immediately to the owner unless explicitly told otherwise.

 ### 3. No Griefing